UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Racing Kills Horses

-According to Race Horse Death Watch, over 2,500 horses have died in UK horse racing events since 2007 – and that’s just on the course itself.
+It is estimated that nearly 3,000 horses have died in UK horse racing events since 2007 – and that’s just on the course itself.
 Horses who can’t run fast enough are often discarded like used betting slips – handed over to rescue charities, left to languish in fields, shot at stables, or sold for slaughter.